 - Your regular expression.

-Step 3: If you do not have commits you want to test your regular expression with, leave Commits to test blank to load your 100 most recent commits.
+If you do not have commits you want to test your regular expression with, leave Commits to test blank to load your 100 most recent commits.

 If you turn off your outlier settings, it will also return any manually marked commit to its original state.

-Below are a few use cases, and the necessary settings to implement them in your own account.
+Below are a few use cases and the necessary settings to implement them in your own account.

-No automatic filters BUT manually marked commits
+- No automatic filters but the ability to manually mark commits as outliers:

-If you need help, please email email@example.com for 24/7 assistance.
+If you need help, please contact Pluralsight Support.